 Best Use: Long walks in cold weather

-As budget-friendly as the New Balance Women’s WW100V1 is, it comes at the expense of a less robust construction.
+As budget-friendly as these hiking boots, it comes at the expense of a less robust construction.
 The upper and the outsole are not as rugged as other models.
 This boot, for example, wouldn’t be suitable for carrying a heavy backpack on a multi-day hike.

 - Versatile in both in the wild and well-maintained parks

 - Not robust enough to carry heavyweight gear

 Salomon Quest 4D 2 GTX